XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/dorms.md

 # Dormitories

-### Why aren't my dorm batteries appearing?

-> It's not their time to appear yet.

 ### Which dolls appear in which dorms?

 > Echelon position corresponds to dorm positions i.e. Echelon 1 in Dorm 1, Echelon 2 in Dorm 2, etc.